The most interesting facts about Turkmenistan, from a president nicknamed “The Turkmenator” to a 40-year old fire pit called the “Door to Hell”.

 20. Turkmenistan has been described as one of the “world’s most repressive and closed countries, where the president and his associates have total control over all aspects of public life.”

 22. Saparmurat Niyazov led Turkmenistan from 1985 and then became the country’s first president in 1991 until his death in 2006.
-Niyazov assumed the name ‘Turkmenbashi’ (‘father of the Turkmen’), had thousands of statues built in his honour and even renamed the months of January after himself and April after his mother.
+Niyazov assumed the name ‘Turkmenbashi’ (‘father of the Turkmen’), had thousands of statues built in his honor, and even renamed the months of January after himself and April after his mother.

 23. Niyazov also implemented a number of bizarre laws including banning opera, ballet, listening to car radios as well as outlawing young men wearing beards and long hair.

 24. Niyazov even wrote a book called Ruhnama (The Book of the Soul).
-The book was a spiritual and moral guide and it had to be displayed alongside the Islamic holy book of the Koran in schools.
+The book was a spiritual and moral guide, and it had to be displayed alongside the Islamic holy book of the Koran in schools.

 25. Kurbanguly Berdymukhamedov has ruled Turkmenistan since 2007 in a similar fashion and is also known for his bizarre PR stunts and strongman image.
 These stunts include an exercise video, a firing range visit and ordering banks to fund a pet project.
 He’s been nicknamed “The Turkmenator”.

-27. Turkmenistan holds the status of permanent neutrality which “reflects the country’s strong commitment to international peace and security”.
+27. Turkmenistan holds the status of permanent neutrality, which “reflects the country’s strong commitment to international peace and security”.
 It celebrates the status every year on the national holiday, Day of Neutrality.

 Every effort has been made to verify these facts about Turkmenistan.
 However, if you find an error or have any questions, please contact us.